 - Do you have any prior injuries to your affected area?

 If you don’t use a lawyer, you can try to settle your bills with the insurance company.
-But they will always try to low ball you since it’s their job to do it.
+But they will always try to lowball you since it’s their job to do it.
 They may try to argue that your medical bills are too high because you received unnecessary treatment, or that you were healthy enough to go to work.
 However, if you followed your doctor’s recommendations for treatments and missed days of work, then you should be able to recover your medical bills and lost wages caused by the accident.
+The amount of your settlement will vary depending on the severity of the injury.
+Frank Jazlovietcki, an injured victim from Pennsylvania, was awarded $850,000, because his injuries did not allow him to perform his job correctly.
+This is a case where serious injuries were sustained, but your case, in particular, is probably worth more than you think.
+Especially if you were not found at fault of the accident.

 How Much is Your Compensation?